Amnesia: The Dark Descent: Development

+Frictional Games co-founder Thomas Grip (pictured in 2016) handled the game's development, including the game's sanity bar mechanic.

 Work began on the game while Penumbra: Requiem was still being developed, with the company working on both projects at the same time.
 The game was first known under two working titles: Unknown and Lux Tenebras.
 It was not until 3 November 2009 that it was announced as its current title, Amnesia, and 13 November with the release of the game's website and a game trailer.
 Initial designs of the game varied considerably from the final game, with the developers interested in reintroducing more combat elements similar to those utilized in their first commercial title Penumbra: Overture.
 The developers soon discovered that they encountered many of the same problems and difficulties that plagued the combat in that game, and the design was further changed to be more similar to the style set out by Overtures sequel Penumbra: Black Plague.

 On 5 February 2010, it was announced that the game had reached the alpha stage of development on all platforms.
 Two weeks later the developers released a new teaser trailer that showed actual gameplay footage, and the developers began accepting pre-orders for the game through their website.
 Also revealed was that the game was at that point being tested on all three intended platforms.
 It was also announced that the game would be released simultaneously for all of them in August 2010.
 This was later rescheduled, and the game was then expected to have an 8 September 2010 release.
 It was then later announced on 27 August 2010 that the game had officially gone Gold and would soon be ready for sale.
 On 3 September, the game's demo was released containing selected parts of the gameplay and story.
 It was then successfully released on 8 September 2010.